damonyoungcc/english-interview/README-T.md

-2. reduce resource size to improve load speed use webpack or vite to enable compression, minify JS and CSS files tree-shaking to remove unused code
+2. reduce resource size to improve load speed use webpack or vite to enable compression, minify JS and CSS files do tree-shaking to remove unused code
 3. improve render performance
 for React projects,
 use useMemo,